sarafkhan15/Work-Portfolio/faithworks-bpmn-redesign/README.md

 - Repetitive manual work
 - Limited tracking of stock and sales

-Our goal was two-fold:
+The goal was two-fold:
 1. **Process Improvement** – Make the existing way of working faster, more consistent, and less error-prone.
 2. **Process Redesign** – Reimagine how the core processes could work with the right tools and structure in place.

 ---

-## What We Did
+## What I Did
 We applied the **Business Process Management (BPM) lifecycle** to map, analyse, improve, and redesign two critical processes:

 1. **Categorical Sorting, Quality Control & Strategic Storage**